Yehupetz: Name

 The name derives from Єгипет for "Egypt".
 It is suggested the reason for the selection of the name lies in the experiences of the writer, in reference to the Jewish slavery in Egypt.
 Victoria Khiterer draws another parallel: "Just as the Hebrews had suffered in Egypt under the pharaohs, so Kyiv Jews suffered under their local "pharaohs", as policemen were called in Russian slang".
 While Kyiv was geographically within the Pale of settlement, tsar Nicholas I expelled the Jews from Kyiv end excluded the city from the Pale in 1835.
 Therefore, living in Kyiv was illegal for Jews, but they were drawn to the city due to the poverty in the Pale, and "pharaohs" worked hard to catch and expel the illegals.
 Jewish immigration to the city of Orthodox faith contributed to the growing antisemitism, up to pogroms in the city.

 The nickname "Yehupetz" was widely used by the Jewish population of Kyiv.
 There is a literary almanac called Yehupetz) that has been published in Kyiv since 1995.

 The actual name "Kiev" was used only in one of Sholem Aleichem's works: his 1916 autobiographical novel פונעם יאריד (Funem yarid, translated as From the Fair).

 Portrayal

 Yehupetz is featured in many of Sholem Aleichem's works, including those about Tevye the Dairyman and Menahem-Mendl and about the shtetl of Kasrilevka.

-Tevye lived outside of a fictional Anatovka, a village near a settlement named called Boiberik (based on real-life Boiarka, a suburb of Yehupetz).
+Tevye lived outside of a fictional Anatevka, a village near a settlement named called Boiberik (based on real-life Boiarka, a suburb of Yehupetz).
 Most of his customers lived in Yehupetz.
 In Tevye's encounters with them, he describes them as rich, saying "rich folks from Yehupetz", "rich man from Yehupetz", etc.